alper/alpernl/content/posts/week-248/index.md

 [![](rocks.png)](rocks.png)

 Next we did some project planning for a fun little thing ( _saba_) we're going to build in 2012Q1.
-And then we played [Quarriors](http://boardgamegeek.com/boardgame/91536/quarriors) which I won against all odds ((Me writing this is still a bit of residual fiero.)).
+And then we played [Quarriors](http://boardgamegeek.com/boardgame/91536/quarriors) which I won against all odds [^1].

 [![Another day, another game](http://farm8.staticflickr.com/7173/6505802945_b8ff03defb.jpg)](http://www.flickr.com/photos/alper/6505802945/ "Another day, another game by illustir, on Flickr")